sylhare/PowerShell/readme.md

 - [https://technet.microsoft.com/en-us/library/bb963733.aspx](https://technet.microsoft.com/en-us/library/bb963733.aspx)
 - [http://www.computerperformance.co.uk/powershell/powershell_example_basic.htm](http://www.computerperformance.co.uk/powershell/powershell_example_basic.htm)

+## Experiment with ISE

+To start developping script you can use the Powershell ISE that is by default installed.
+You can open it by looking for [Windows PowerShell ISE](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_powershell_ise_exe) or use cmd to launch any file or the ISE directly:

+	PowerShell_ISE –file "file1.ps1,file2.ps1"

+Here both files `file1.ps1` and `file2.ps1` will be opened in *Windows PowerShell ISE*.

+:warning: If you have trouble running a script, try running:

+	get-help about_signing

+You might not have allowed running powershell script on your computer.

 ## Introduction

 Open the powerShell (should be a command line screen with a blue background when opened from the windows start up menu).
 Or you can use cmd and type `start powershell` to launch it.